yoinked-h/deglazer/readme.md

 ## effectiveness

+the following claims are **from my testing** and not backed by any papers, take with a grain of salt (or just ignore idk)

 considering that glaze/nightshade doesnt work at all, this is extremely effective (100% captioning accuracy after deglazing)

 training effectiveness decreases after deglazing since glaze actually helps training (the glaze/shade acts as noise offset)